Ras Ajdir

-Ras Ajdir, alternatively Ras Jdir or Ras Ejder (راس اجدير), is a small coastal town on the border between Tunisia and Libya and Libya's most northerly point.
+Ras Ajdir, alternatively Ras Jdir or Ras Ejder (راس اجدير), is a small coastal town in far eastern Tunisia and is situated on the eastern border with Libya.

 Science

-It is the site of an experimental station for wind and solar power for desalination.
+It is the site of an experimental station for wind and solar power generation for desalination.

 Transport

 The town is a major transport hub and border crossing, for trade by road between Tunisia and Libya.
 From 15 February – 15 March 2007, 21,758 foreigners entered and 8,112 left through Ras Ajdir.